cerb/cerb.github.io/pricing/site.md

 ## What qualifies an open source project for a free license?

-To receive a free Cerb license with ongoing software updates and more than 3 seats, an open source project must have a website explaining the purpose of the project, 100% of source code available in a public repository like GitHub, and an on-premises option without licensing costs.
+To receive a free Cerb license with ongoing software updates and more than 3 seats, an open source project must have a website explaining the purpose of the project, 100% of source code available in a public repository like GitHub, and a self-hosted option with an open source license.

 An open source license should only be used for that purpose, and not mixed with other commercial activity.